Violin Concerto No. 4 (Haydn)

 The Violin Concerto No. 4 in G major (Hob.
 VIIa/4) by Joseph Haydn is one of the composer's three surviving violin concertos.

+A typical performance lasts approximately 19 minutes.

 Background

 There is some doubt as to whether or not Haydn wrote the violin concerto, although there is general agreement that he did earlier than assumed, as it is more "old fashioned" than his previously numbered violin concertos.
 As with his first violin concerto, it might have been written for Luigi Tomasini, concertmaster of the Esterházy orchestra, where Haydn was kapellmeister.
 Although having been called "uniquely beautiful," Haydn remarked, "I was no wizard on any instrument, but I knew the potentialities and effects of all.
 I was not a bad pianist and singer and was also able to play a violin concerto."

-Structure
+Music

-Scored for solo violin, string orchestra, and basso continuo.
-A typical performance lasts approximately 19 minutes.
+Scored for solo violin, string orchestra, and basso continuo, the concerto has three movements: